Adam Kovacevich: Politics

 Kovacevich describes himself as a progressive, though others have disputed this assertion.
 Speaking of Kovacevich, Mike Lux, board chair of American Family Voices, said in 2021 that "there is no evidence that this guy is progressive".

 During his time at Google, Kovacevich personally donated to both Democratic and Republican candidates.

-In 2021, Kovacevich expressed support for President Biden’s proposed tax increase on corporations.
+In 2021, Kovacevich expressed support for President Joe Biden's proposed tax increase on corporations.

 Personal life

-According to Kovacevich, he lives in Arlington, Virginia, and is married with three children.
+Kovacevich lives in Arlington, Virginia, and is married with three children.